lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 border_color
 ~~~~~~~~~~~~

-Set the color of the border
+Set color of the border

 .. raw:: html